petalmd/health_card/README.md

 Services and validations for government-issued health cards.

+## Usage

+In your _Gemfile_, add the following line:

+`gem 'health_card', git: 'https://github.com/petalmd/health_card.git', branch:  'master'`

+and then run `bundle install`.
+You will then have access to HealthCard's methods.

 ## Validators

 A card value can be validated by means of the following methods: